Annotare submission guidelines for sequencing-based spatial transcriptomics

 Recommended Metadata for Spatial Transcriptomics

 Annotare will automatically require core metadata based on the selected experimental model.
-For spatial transcriptomics, we strongly recommend including the additional sample attributes listed below.
+For spatial transcriptomics datasets, we strongly recommend including the additional sample attributes listed below.

 Library Information